MJones180/pytorch_model_in_c/models/exported_data_groups_approx_2_epoch285/example_data/README.txt

 no normalization is done.
 Additionally, the base field has not been subtracted off.

 The `python_output_line.txt` file is manually exported from the `model_test` script.
+This can be done by adding the following two lines after the model output denormalization is done:

+    np.savetxt('python_output_line.txt', outputs_model[10], fmt='%.16f')
+    quit()

+Then, of course, the command to run the `model_test` script is:

+    python3 main.py model_test data_groups_approx_2 last random_10nm_med_processed --inputs-need-diff --inputs-need-norm